Consultation on auDA’s Purpose

 auDA asks respondents to consider and respond to the following questions in their submission:

-- Does auDA’s revised purpose statement use accessible and memorable language?
+1. Does auDA’s revised purpose statement use accessible and memorable language?

-- Does auDA’s revised purpose statement clearly and simply articulate what auDA does, for whom and to what end?
+2. Does auDA’s revised purpose statement clearly and simply articulate what auDA does, for whom and to what end?

-- Is auDA’s revised purpose statement a clear improvement on its previous purpose statement?
+3. Is auDA’s revised purpose statement a clear improvement on its previous purpose statement?
 If not, why not?

 Please note that all submissions will be published on our website following a final decision on the proposed amendments, unless you ask us to keep your submission private. auDA reserves the right to redact or decline to publish the submission where it includes inappropriate content such as potentially defamatory material.
-We will advise you if such as decision is made.
+We will advise you if such a decision is made.

 Consultation timeline